 The impact of the development on the park as a whole must be considered, especially in relation to the setting of the listed buildings in the park.
 The planning legislation does, to some extent, address the problem of the setting of historic monuments.
-The Welsh Office Circular 60/96 stresses the 'desirability of preserving an ancient monument and its setting...whether that monument is scheduled or unscheduled' (p3).
+The Welsh Office Circular 60/96 stresses the 'desirability of preserving an ancient monument and its setting... whether that monument is scheduled or unscheduled' (p3).
 Collcutt (1999) has studied this issue in relation to planning regulations and guidances, mainly from England, but also from the rest of the UK.
 He concluded that the setting of a monument was considered of importance, even though the term was not strictly defined.
 The view from and to a monument should be considered in planning applications, as should the relationship of neighbouring monuments to the understanding of the monument in question.
 The regulations, however, leave the exact definition of setting open to be decided on a case by case basis, with the application of common sense.
 Four main points should be considered:

-(a) Intrinsic Visual Interest - the visual qualities of the archaeological features themselves as seen from other points;

-(b) Topographic Setting - the visual relationship of the archaeological features to surrounding topography (including local slope angles) and to such major elements as hills, river valleys, etc.;

-(c) Landuse Setting - the visual relationship of the archaeological features to the landuse and particularly to those elements of the current landuse which had remained unchanged or were similar to those which existed at the time the features were occupied; and

-(d) Group Setting - the visual relationship of the features to other visible archaeological sites in the vicinity, in terms of both contemporary and diachronic ("palimpsest") groupings or patterning' (Collcutt 1999, p504).
+- '(a) Intrinsic Visual Interest the visual qualities of the archaeological features themselves as seen from other points; - (b) Topographic Setting the visual relationship of the archaeological features to surrounding topography (including local slope angles) and to such major elements as hills, river valleys, etc.; - (c) Landuse Setting the visual relationship of the archaeological features to the landuse and particularly to those elements of the current landuse which had remained unchanged or were similar to those which existed at the time the features were occupied; and - (d) Group Setting the visual relationship of the features to other visible archaeological sites in the vicinity, in terms of both contemporary and diachronic ("palimpsest") groupings or patterning' (Collcutt 1999, p504).

-The present development area, if all of Britannia Park is included along with the WDA development area immediately to the west, covers c.
-5.6 hectares, which is only 1.5% of the maximum extent of

-Vaynol Park as shown on the 1920 6" map (c.
+The present development area covers c.
+20.6 hectares, which is 5.6% of the maximum extent of Vaynol Park as shown on the 1920 6" map (c.
 370 hectares).
-The surviving area of the Park covers c.332 hectares, so the present site is around 1.7% of this area.
+The surviving area of the Park covers c.332 hectares, so the present site is around 6.2% of this area.
 The development area is located at the edge of the surviving area of the Park, and does not directly impact on any listed buildings or other park features of importance.
-However the setting of the lodge and gateway to the rear drive have to be considered.
+However the setting of the lodge and gateway to the rear drive have to be considered, and, most importantly, the setting for the hall complex.